dylanesque/Cheatsheets/react.md

 - JSX is syntactic sugar on top of the basic React API that resembles HTML or XML.
 What it is is basically named custom components, with optional "props" which work much like HTML attributes.
 It's also worth noting that standard HTML attributes work in JSX, though they may sometimes need some syntactic adjustment, as in the famous case of "class" needing to be labelled as "className" in React.
 To expand on this, a react component is at it's most basic level a JS function that returns some markup or other renderable elements.

 - `propTypes` provide runtime validation for React props.
-While you could use them, it may be better to use TypeScript instead, as it covers a lot more bases in terms of static analysis, and catches them earlier to boot.
+While you could use this, it may be better to use TypeScript instead, as it covers a lot more bases in terms of static analysis, and catches them earlier to boot.

 - Styling in React happens in one of two basic ways: a) Writing styles inline with the `style` prop, and b) Standard CSS applied with the `className` prop.

-- Forms aren't too different in React than in other JS paradigms, this module discusses controlled components, and the possibility of using ref instead of getting the event.target.value.
+- Forms aren't too different in React than in other JS paradigms, this module discusses controlled components, and the possibility of using ref instead of getting the `event.target.value` (try not to do this)

-- This module discusses arrays, commonly rendered in React by mapping over an array, and the importance of keys
+- This module discusses arrays, commonly rendered in React by mapping over an array, and the importance of keys to uniquely identify each array entity.

 # Epic React: React Hooks

+- In general, Hooks are how modern React stores and modifies state.

+## Hooks Flow

+## useState

 -`React.useState` is the hook you'll probably use the most, for setting and maintaining basic state.
 It's commonly written in the form:
 `const [yeet, setYeet] = React.useState('nothing');`